Homemade Lasagna is a family favorite and a great way to feed a crowd.

 Instructions

-- Preheat the oven to 350°F. In a large pot of salted water, boil lasagna noodles until al dente according to package directions.
+- Preheat the oven to 350°F. Bring a large pot of salted water to a boil.
+Add the lasagna noodles and cook until al dente (firm) according to package directions.
 Drain, rinse under cold water, and set aside.

-- In a large skillet or dutch oven, brown beef, sausage, onion, and garlic over medium-high heat until no pink remains.
+- Meanwhile, in a large skillet or Dutch oven, brown the beef, sausage, onion, and garlic over medium-high heat until no pink remains.
 Drain any fat.

 - Stir in the pasta sauce, tomato paste, Italian seasoning, ½ teaspoon of salt, and ¼ teaspoon of black pepper.
-Simmer uncovered over medium heat for 5 minutes or until thickened.
+Simmer uncovered over medium heat for 5 minutes or until slightly thickened.
+Taste and season with additional salt if desired.

-- In a separate bowl, combine 1 ½ cups mozzarella, ¼ cup parmesan cheese, ricotta, parsley, egg, and ¼ teaspoon salt.
+- In a separate medium bowl, combine 1 ½ cups mozzarella cheese, ¼ cup parmesan cheese, ricotta, parsley, egg, and ¼ teaspoon salt.

 - Spread 1 cup of the meat sauce in a 9×13 pan or casserole dish.
 Top it with 3 lasagna noodles.
-Layer with ⅓ of the ricotta cheese mixture and 1 cup of meat sauce.
+Layer with 1 cup of the ricotta cheese mixture and 1 cup of meat sauce.
 Repeat twice more.
 Finish with 3 noodles topped with remaining sauce.

 - Cover with foil and bake for 45 minutes.

-- Remove the foil and sprinkle with the remaining 2 ½ cups mozzarella cheese and ¼ cup parmesan cheese.
-Bake for an additional 15 minutes or until browned and bubbly.
+- Remove the foil and sprinkle the top of the lasagna with 2 ½ cups mozzarella cheese and ¼ cup Parmesan cheese.
+Bake uncovered for an additional 15 minutes or until browned and bubbly.
 Broil for 2-3 minutes if desired.

 - Rest for at least 15 minutes before cutting.